jdeolive/geotools-old/spike/web/sphinx/source/examples/imagelab.rst

 Note that we are creating a **Style** for each of the map layers...

-* A greyscale Style for the image, created with a method that we'll examine next
+* A greyscale Style for the initial image display, created with a method that we'll examine next
 * A simple outline style for the shapefile using the **SLD** utility class

 Creating a Style for the raster layer